gardenbed/emerge/docs/3-parser_theory.md

 Predictive parsers can be constructed for LL(1) grammars since the proper production to apply for a non-terminal can be selected by looking only at the current input symbol.

+#### Predictive Parsing Tables

-This [algorithm](#construction-of-a-predictive-parsing-table) collects the information from `FIRST` and `FOLLOW` sets into a predictive parsing table `M[A,a]`, where `A` is a non-terminal, and `a` is a terminal or the symbol `$`, the input *endmarker*. if `G` is *left-recursive* or *ambiguous*, then `M` will have at least one multiply defined entry.
+This [algorithm](#construction-of-a-predictive-parsing-table) collects the information from `FIRST` and `FOLLOW` sets into a predictive parsing table `M[A,a]`, where `A` is a non-terminal, and `a` is a terminal or the symbol `$`, the input *endmarker*.

+This algorithm can be applied to any grammar `G` to produce a parsing table `M`.
+If `G` is *left-recursive* or *ambiguous*, then `M` will have at least one multiply defined entry.
 There are some grammars for which no amount of alteration (left-recursion elimination and left factoring) will produce an LL(1) grammar.

+#### Predictive Parsing Transition Diagrams

+Transition diagrams are useful for visualizing predictive parsers.
+To construct a transition diagram for a grammar, first **eliminate left recursion** and then **left factor** the grammar.
+Now, for each non-terminal `A`,

+  1. Create an initial and final (return) state.
+  2. For each production `A → X₁X₂...Xₖ`, create a path from the initial to the final state, with edges labeled `X₁`, `X₂`, ..., `Xₖ`.
+If `A → ε`, the path is an edge labeled `ε`.

+Predictive parsers have one transition diagram per non-terminal.
+Edge labels can be terminals or non-terminals:

+  - A transition labeled with a terminal is taken when that terminal matches the next input symbol.
+  - A transition labeled with a non-terminal requires invoking the corresponding diagram.

+In LL(1) grammars, ambiguity about whether to take an ϵ-transition can be resolved using lookahead.
+If no other transition applies, ϵ-transitions serve as the *default* choice.

 ### Non-Recursive Predictive Parsing